GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/exposing-public-and-private-endpoints/en.md

 GraphQL is traditionally about exposing a single endpoint, usually under `https://mysite.com/graphql`.

-Gato GraphQL expands this notion, allowing us to expose multiple endpoints, each of them tailored to some specific need.
+Gato GraphQL expands this notion, allowing us to expose multiple custom endpoints, each of them tailored to some specific need.
 For instance, we can expose endpoints:

 - `/mobile-app` and `/website`
 - `/internal` and `/public`